thanos-io/objstore/README.md

 	// Exists checks if the given object exists in the bucket.
 	Exists(ctx context.Context, name string) (bool, error)

-	// IsObjNotFoundErr returns true if error means that object is not found.
-Relevant to Get operations.
-	IsObjNotFoundErr(err error) bool

-	// Attributes returns information about the specified object.
 ```

 Those interfaces represent the object storage operations your code can use from `objstore` clients.